chau-bao-long/dotfiles/README.md

 - cava (console-based audio visualizer)
 - mbsync (to sync mailbox)
 - mu4e (mail client)
+- pass (manage all passwords using gpg key)

 # More infos!
 ### Install Git on CentOS 7